markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 **End condition:** line contains the string `?>`.

-4.  **Start condition:** line begins with the string `<!` followed by an uppercase ASCII letter.\
+4.  **Start condition:** line begins with the string `<!` followed by an ASCII letter.\
 **End condition:** line contains the character `>`.

 5.  **Start condition:**  line begins with the string